-- · Inspect and maintain silt fences after each rainstorm. - · Make sure the bottom of the silt fence is buried in the ground. - · Securely attach the material to the stakes. - · Don't place silt fences in the middle of a waterway or use them as a check dam. - · Make sure stormwater is not flowing around the silt fence.
+- · Inspect and maintain silt fences after each rainstorm. - · Make sure the bottom of the silt fence is buried in the ground. - · Securely attach the material to the stakes. - · Don't place silt fences in the middle of a waterway or use them as - · Make sure stormwater is not flowing around the silt fence.